ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/economic_activity.md

 Economic activity

 ## Summary
-Data on the percentage of 25 to 29 year olds who are either in work or looking for work, by socio-economic background (SEB).
+Data on the percentage of 25 to 29 year olds who are either in work or looking for work, by socio-economic background.

 ## Subtitle
 Summary main findings